 For more information see Consultation on the effectiveness of electricity transmission and renewable electricity generation legislative tools (The period for submissions has now closed.)

 The Ministry of Business, Innovation and Employment monitors and reports on the proportion of electricity generated from renewable resources.
-The electricity generation and demand data are updated on on a quarterly basis, see the Electricity web page [Ministry of Business, Innovation and Employment website].

 Find out more